 Evaluation of Candidates After Interview:

 For a successful hiring procedure – three criteria’s are very essential, they are- Skills, motivation and cultural fit/attitude.

-One needs to judge the candidate on these major criteria, it can also be termed as hiring stool; The criteria for interview evaluation which means, if a candidate is lacking in any one of the factor then it will be considered as a bad hire.
+One needs to judge the candidate on these major criteria, it can also be termed as hiring stool; The criteria for interview evaluation which means, if a candidate is lacking in any one of the factors then it will be considered as a bad hire.

-To segregate the parameters in detail one can use the below mentioned format-
+To segregate the parameters in detail one can use the below-mentioned format-

 1. Educational background:

-Educational qualifications supporting to the role is essential, if the role is very technical then educational qualification becomes must.
+Educational qualifications supporting to the role is essential, if the role is very technical then educational qualification becomes a must.

 2. Relevant work experience: